Demo Notes: Notes About This Demos Voting Demonstration

 Selecting a Candidate in the Candidates List

 You vote for a candidate in the Candidates list by selecting the Vote link before the candidate's name.
 The word "Vote" becomes bold, uppercase, and red VOTE, the candidate's name is displayed in the Current Selection box at the top of the screen, and the candidate's vote total is increased by one.
+(Holding your screen pointer or finger over a candidate's Rank number, displays a tiny popup window containing the candidate's Total Vote count.)
 Your previous selection, if in the Candidates list, returns to Vote, and that candidate's vote total is decreased by one.